-Policy E1: EMPLOYMENT - Proposals for small-scale development for Class B1 Light Industrial purposes and Class B8 distribution and storage will be supported where it can be demonstrated that there would be no adverse impact on surrounding residential and community amenity and uses.
-Proposals for General Industrial use (B2) uses will not be permitted unless in exceptional circumstances.
+Policy E1: EMPLOYMENT - Proposals for small scale development for Class B1 Light Industrial purposes will be supported where it can be demonstrated that there would be no adverse impact or conflict on surrounding residential and community amenity and uses.
+Proposals for General Industrial use (B2) and distribution and storage (B8) and large scale B1 uses will not be permitted unless in exceptional circumstances.